pusher/pusher-http-node/README.md

 });
 ```

+## Usage

+### Callbacks and error handling

+#### API requests

+Asynchronous methods on the Pusher class (`trigger`, `get` and `post`) take an optional callback as the last argument.
+After performing the request, the callback is called with three arguments:

+- error - if the request can't be performed or returns an error code, error will contain details, otherwise it will be null
+- request - the request object
+- response - the response object - can be undefined if response was not received

+All operational errors are wrapped into a Pusher.RequestError object.

+#### WebHooks

+In case accessing data for invalid WebHooks, an Pusher.WebHookError exception will be thrown from the called method.
+It is recommended to validate the WebHook before interpreting it.

-### Publishing/Triggering events
+### Publishing events

-To trigger an event on one or more channels use the trigger function.
+To send an event to one or more channels use the trigger function.

-#### A single channel
+#### Single channel

 ```javascript
 pusher.trigger('channel-1', 'test_event', { message: "hello world" });